GoodieBag/Pinview/README.md

 ### Features :
  * Flawless focus change to the consecutive pin box when the text is entered/deleted.
  * When the user taps on the Pinview, the first empty box available is focused automatically (when the cursor is hidden).
- * Listeners for onDataEntered ( To call can API when the pin is entered) and touch exists.
+ * Listeners for onDataEntered ( To call an API when the pin is entered) and touch exists.
  * Customisations are available for pin box sizes, background(drawables, selectors), inputType etc.

 ## Usage